 Radon and its progeny are radioactive pollutants that originate from natural sources such as rock, soil, groundwater, natural gas, and mineral building materials.
 These pollutants have the potential to cause lung cancer in humans.
 The risk of lung cancer increases with the level in the air and the frequency and duration of exposure.

-Radon itself is a thathich produces short-lived progeny in the form of particles, some of which become attached to larger particles.
+Radon itself produces short-lived progeny in the form of particles, some of which become attached to larger particles.
 Radon progeny may deposit in the lungs and represent the main health hazard from the radon series.

 How Does Air Cleaning Compare with other Strategies for Reducing Pollutant Concentrations in Indoor Air?